God's Love Sermon

 "Well," said Moody, "if you should ever get to Chicago, come down to my church and I will give you a chance to preach."

 Moody did not mean to be hypocritical when he said this, of course.
 He was merely being polite.
 Nevertheless, he was saying to himself that he hoped Moorhouse would not come, for Moody had not heard him preach and had no idea of what he would say should he come to Chicago.
 Sometime later, after Moody had returned home, the evangelist received a telegram that said, "Have just arrived in New York.
 Will be in Chicago on Sunday.
 Moorhouse."
 Moody was perplexed about what he should do, and to complicate matters he was just about to leave for a series of meetings elsewhere.
 "Oh, my," he thought, "here I am about to be gone on Sunday, Moorhouse is coming, and I have promised to let him preach."
-Finally he said to his wife and to the leaders of the church, "I think that I should let him preach once.
+Finally he said to his wife and to the leaders of the church, "I think that I should let him preach one time.
 So let him preach once; then if the people enjoy him, put him on again."

 Moody was gone for a week.
 When he returned he said to his wife, "How did the young preacher do?"